rbergm/PostBOUND/docs/source/10minutes.rst

 Workload Handling
 -----------------

-A :class:`Workload <postbound.experiments.Workload>` is a collection of queries that can be used to benchmark the performance of different optimization strategies.
+A :class:`Workload <postbound.Workload>` is a collection of queries that can be used to benchmark the performance of different optimization strategies.
 All queries are associated with labels that are typically used to retrieve them, e.g., ``job["1a"]``.
 A workload provides rich functionality to retrieve (subsets of) the queries, such as by specific properties or randomly to